-Playa Larga is famous for the huge crab invasions.
-That also means they can be ordered in almost every restaurant in the area.
-At evenings the streets are covered with plenty of crabs roaming freely all over the place.
+Playa Larga is famous for huge crab invasions.
+That also means you can order crabs in almost every restaurant in the area.
+At evenings, the streets are covered with plenty of crabs roaming freely all over the place.
 It’s definitely an interesting thing to see, so don’t miss a chance of checking that out.

 Casa Tiki Dinner

-The best place to get your delicious dinner is at the Casa Tiki.
-They have a nice terrace overlooking the Bay of pigs and the atmosphere in general is very nice.
-They serve a variety of seafood, so don’t miss a chance to try some of those.
+The best place to get your delicious dinner is at Casa Tiki.
+They have a nice terrace overlooking the Bay of Pigs and the atmosphere in general is very nice.
+They serve a variety of seafood, so don’t miss the chance to try some of those.
 They also have super cheap and delicious fresh juices you should definitely try.

 Evening with the locals

-Just across the Casa Tiki, there’s a great local gathering place with the live music.
+Just across Casa Tiki, there’s a great local gathering place with live music.
 It’s a great place to meet some locals and to learn more about their culture.
-There is also an outdoor bar over there so you can order drinks and even food.
+There is also an outdoor bar over there, so you can order drinks and even food.
 Try their Mojitos, they’re really good.

-The English is not widely spoken in Cuba.
+– English is not exactly Cuba’s mother tongue.
 Before traveling there, learn some basic Spanish.
 You’ll definitely going to need it during your stay.

-Bring the mosquito repellent from your home country, since those that are sold in Cuba are not that efficient and you are really going to need it at Playa Larga.
+– Bring a mosquito repellent from your home country, since those that are sold in Cuba are not that efficient and you are really going to need it at Playa Larga.

 Pin for later!

-If you have any other prepositions for this One Day in Playa Larga Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Playa Larga Itinerary feel free to share it in the comments below!